 There are three commonly used types of low DPTs: piezoresistive strain gauges, capacitive sensors,

 Differential pressure applied to the diaphragm causes a displacement of the diaphragm relative to the fixed electrode.
 The resulting change in capacitance is detected by a sensitive linear comparator circuit, which amplifies and outputs a proportional, high-level voltage signal.
-The extremely small deflection of the diaphragm helps minimize hysteresis and repeatability errors while providing fast response times.
+The minimal deflection of the diaphragm helps minimize hysteresis and repeatability errors while providing fast response times.

 One popular capacitive option is the MEMS sensor.
 MEMS sensors integrate actuators, mechanical elements, and electronics onto a common silicon substrate through microfabrication technology.
 These sensors can be mass-produced very inexpensively.
 They’re also becoming increasingly small, where diaphragms are on the order of 0.02in2.

-This miniaturization, however, presents performance limitations such as insensitivity, inaccuracy and signal drift.
+This miniaturization, however, presents performance limitations such as insensitivity, inaccuracy, and signal drift.
 Since MEMS sensors are made from brittle materials, they can’t be loaded with large forces.
 That’s because brittle materials can be fractured under high stress.

 The biggest restriction with capacitive MEMS sensors is that miniaturization limits their pressure sensitivity to high-pressure installations.